Skip to main content

 Resiliency: Data

-Backup/Same-site restore is an essential foundational pattern that involves backing up your Sonatype Nexus Repository system of record so that you can restore from a point in time if necessary.
+Backup/Same-site restore is an essential foundational pattern that involves backing up your Nexus Repository system of record so that you can restore from a point in time if necessary.

-If you do nothing else, you should use this pattern to protect against data corruption.
+Use this pattern to protect against data corruption.

 Disaster Recovery Site